-How much RAM do I need for 4k gaming?
+How much RAM do you need for 4k gaming?

 Out of the 4, 8, 16, 32, 64, or 128 GB RAM available, the best one for 4K gaming is a 16 GB RAM.
 This is not only enough for 4K gaming but it will also make your computer more future-proof.

-How do I know if my PC is 4K?
+How do you know if your PC is 4K?

 Check the display specifications of the manufacturer.
 Click on ‘Display Settings’ and look for the resolution.
 If it reads 1920 x 1080, consider your PC to be 4K-ready.